axelerant/engg-handbook/content/_index.md

 {{< blockquote author="adapted from Viktor Frankl, Man's Search for Meaning" quote="Those who have a 'why' can tolerate any number of 'hows'." >}}

-Taking inspiration from ideas such as above that focus on "why", this handbook also focuses on why we make the decisions the way we do.
+Taking inspiration from ideas such as above that focus on "why", this handbook also focuses on why we make decisions the way we do.
 We cover how we work, of course, but we also primarily try to convey why we do that so that you can decide the circumstances in which you may choose not to follow the guidelines here.

 ## Who is it for?

-The primary target audience for this handbook is an engineer who is new to [The Axelerant Way]({{< relref "docs/references/the-axelerant-way.md" >}}), or someone who needs a reminder (we all do, from time to time).
+The primary target audience for this handbook is an engineer who is new to [The Axelerant Way]({{< relref "docs/references/the-axelerant-way.md" >}}) or someone who needs a reminder (we all do, from time to time).
 When we say engineers in this handbook, we are referring to those who are involved in defining, writing, reviewing, testing, deploying, and operating any software system.
 At Axelerant, this includes developers with backend, frontend, QA, and SRE competencies (as of this writing).

 We will avoid diving too deep into specific technologies and instead link to resources and references that will do the job.
 Reading those references is an important part of reading this handbook.